Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in standard spheres

 \subsection{Clifford tori}

 The minimal Clifford torus \eqref{eq:cliffordtorus} is an element of a $1$-parameter family of embedded CMC tori in $S^3$:

 which we call \emph{Clifford tori}.
 These tori are principal orbits of the standard action of the torus $\G=\mathsf T^2$ on $S^3\subset\C^2$, given by complex multiplication on each coordinate.
 This is a cohomogeneity one action with trivial principal isotropy $\Hs=1$ and singular isotropies $\K_-=1\times \mathsf S^1$ and $\K_+=\mathsf S^1\times 1$, corresponding to the endpoints of $S^3/\G=[0,\pi/2]$.
 Note the singular orbits $S_\pm=\G/\K_\pm$ are the geodesic circles to which $T_t$ collapse as $t\to 0$ or $t\to \pi/2$.
 Since $\G=\mathsf T^2$ is abelian, both normality conditions are simultaneously satisfied.
-Also, it is easy to see that the round metric is adapted (to both singular orbits $S_\pm$), hence the Theorem in the Introduction applies (under any of the normality assumptions).
-As a result, we reobtain the existence of infinitely many rotationally symmetric CMC tori in $S^3$ not congruent to \eqref{eq:cliffordtori}.
+Also, it is easy to see that the round metric is adapted to both singular orbits $S_\pm$, with $\alpha(t)=\cos t$.
+Thus, by the Theorem in the Introduction, we reobtain the existence of infinitely many rotationally symmetric CMC tori in $S^3$ not congruent to \eqref{eq:cliffordtori}.

 The above conclusion matches the result announced by Andrews and Li \cite{al}, that \emph{every} embedded CMC torus in $S^3$ is rotationally invariant.
 The CMC tori that constitute the bifurcating branches of Delaunay surfaces are actually explicitly described in the classification results of \cite{HyndParkMcCuan,perdomo1}.
 Combining the results of \cite{al} and \cite{HyndParkMcCuan}, we get that such bifurcating CMC tori are of \emph{unduloid type} and have $\mathsf S^1\times\Z_m$ as isometry group, where the action of $\mathsf S^1\times\Z_m$ is exactly the restriction of the $\mathsf T^2$-action, i.e., the $\Z_m$ component acts by rotations on the directions orthogonal to the parallels.
 Moreover, Perdomo~\cite{perdomo1} proved that for any $m\geq 2$, if $\H$ satisfies